andreasmang/claire/README.md

 ## About <a name="claireabout"></a>

 **CLAIRE** stands for *Constrained Large Deformation Diffeomorphic Image Registration*.
 It is a C/C++ software package for velocity-based diffeomorphic image registration in three dimensions.
-Its performance is optimized for multi-core systems.
-It uses MPI for data parallelism, and has been demonstrated to scale on several supercomputing platforms.
+Its performance is optimized for multi-core CPU systems and multi-node, multi-GPU architectures.
+The CPU version uses MPI for data parallelism, and has been demonstrated to scale on several supercomputing platforms.
 CLAIRE can be executed on large-scale state-of-the-art computing systems as well as on local compute systems with limited resources.

 <p align="center">
 <img src="doc/figs/claire4brains.jpg" alt="CLAIRE4Brains"  width="800"/>